 You will want to create the following roles:

-SellerX- these role would be assigned to each individual seller organization (where
+SellerX- these roles would be assigned to each individual seller organization (where

 Xis the organization name).
 This role would have no permissions but would have a filter token by the name of